revanthraghu/hangman/README.md

-# masai-sprint-2
+# Hangman
-Hangman game using pure html css and javascript
+Hangman game using vanilla html, css and javascript